 Human Factors in Aviation SMS: Beyond the “Dirty”

 Unfortunately, the concept of Human Factors in aviation safety management systems (SMS) has historically carried an undeniable, negative impression about the role of human in safety issues (as well as other issues).

 Just consider the synonymous term associated with Human Factors: "The Dirty Dozen".

-Furthermore, the Dirty Dozen focus exclusively on the negative aspects of human attitudes and behavior in safety incidents.
+Furthermore, the Dirty Dozen focuses exclusively on the negative aspects of human attitudes and behavior in safety incidents.
 In other words, in practical application, Human Factors are used as a problem to be controlled.
 This is increasingly an insufficient representation of human’s role in aviation SMS.